technovistalimited/shongjukti/README.md

 @endif
 ```

+## Overriding Things

+### Overriding Routes
+If you want to override the routes defined by the package, you will need to follow the [this StackOverflow thread on how to override package routes in the application](https://stackoverflow.com/a/44724330/1743124).

 ## Known Issues/When not to use
 - **Variable number of Attachments not supported:** If you want to let the user add attachments on their choice, and there are no fixed attachments are defined, this repository won't fit
 - **No separate uploading (Larger files matter):** The module will store files (attachments) when the parent form will store data.
 If you are dealing with larger files and there are many types defined then the `max_input_vars` in `php.ini` needs to revised or altered using `.htaccess` with the resource [available here](https://stackoverflow.com/a/2364875/1743124). (**Solution:** A possible solution could be to use JavaScript-based file upload)
 - **JavaScript-based upload will change file path:** If the file upload part is managed using JavaScript upload, then the `/scope_key/scope_id/file.ext` concept won't work, and the files will be stored in `/year/month/file.ext` path

 ## Roadmap
-- Facilitate to employ multiple segments in the same scope to accept segmented attachments
+- [ ] Facilitate to employ multiple segments in the same scope to accept segmented attachments
-- Make it more robust to use like a Laravel package
+- [x] Make it more robust to use like a Laravel package
-- If a Laravel package is been developed, publish it to packagist.org
+- [ ] If a Laravel package is been developed, publish it to packagist.org

 ## License
 The code is licensed in [GPL3](https://opensource.org/licenses/GPL-3.0).

 ## Credits
 Project initiated and lead by Mr. Mayeenul Islam Mayeen ([`@mayeenulislam`](https://twitter.com/mayeenulislam)).
 Ms. Mowshana Farhana Mow implemented the idea.
-Thanks to Mr. Nazmul Hasan, Tanvir Rahman, Shakhawat Hossain Mollah, and Shipon Hossain for their valuable feedback and guidance.
+Heartiest thanks to Mr. Nazmul Hasan, Tanvir Rahman, Shakhawat Hossain Mollah, and Shipon Hossain for their valuable feedback and guidance.

 ----
 <sup>2019 [TechnoVista Limited](http://technovista.com.bd/)</sup>